 IF THE FOAL IS BORN ABROAD

 because its dam has been exported to be covered, the conditions are:

-• Its dam must left France after the 15th of December of the year preceding the birth and must come back before the 15th of July.
+• Its dam must leave France after the 15th of December of the year preceding the birth and must come back before the 15th of July.

-• The mare have the right to stay abroad for a maximum of 180 days in total.
+• The mare has the right to stay abroad for a maximum of 180 days in total.

 • The horse must stay in France until at least the 1st of June of its yearling year.